And what’s happened to UMF and NPA? Discover the natural health benefits of Manuka honey

 - the DNA of Manuka pollen

-We’re altering the labels on all our Manuka honey, so that they now carry authenticity stamps, showing that the honey has passed those stringent lab tests.
+All the Manuka honey we sell carries authenticity stamps, which shows that the honey has passed these stringent lab tests.

 Handpicked article: How to use Manuka Honey